bongtaro13/Empower_Android/README.md

 - Who maintains and contributes to the project.

-  Our team called **Transformers** will works and this project and contribued with data research, application security, project management and application development for the whole project.
+  Our team called **Transformers** will works and this project and contributed with data research, application security, project management and application development for the whole project.

 - Which API used in this project